kpnDataScienceLab/keyword-extraction/README.md

 $ virtualenv venv
 ```

-Then we want to download all the dependencies
+You'll want to download the dependencies, do this by:
 ```
 $ source setup.sh
 $ source setup_datasets.sh